 Apart from these potential chemical benefits of chamomile tea, having a warm cup before bed is also habit-forming.
 Positive, calming routines, and rituals are helpers on the path to a good night’s sleep.

-When it comes to general stress and anxiety reduction, chamomile tea is soothing, calming, and caffeine-free.
-Having a warm cup before These elements can all help you to relax and to ease symptoms.
+When it comes to the general stress and anxiety reduction, chamomile tea is soothing, calming, and caffeine-free.
+Having a warm cup before bed is a great way of improving your sleep.
+These elements can all help you to relax and to ease symptoms associated with poor sleep.

 Looking into the health benefits of chamomile tea, it’s worth noting that much of the research is based on taking chamomile extract and small, animal studies.
 However, the results are encouraging.
 Let’s hope we see an increase in the positive nature of chamomile tea effects.